What is Capital Area Head Start (CAHS) and where did it originate?

 - CAHS facilitates parent literacy, employment, and self-sufficiency.

-- 100% of our Head Start parents volunteer in the program which translates into valuable job training experience.
+- Head Start parents volunteer in the program in some way which translates into valuable job training experience.

 - 25% of the paid staff at CAHS have been parents in the program.